dr-nathan/Facebook_room_listings_automator/README.md

 In the repository also resides a CSV file from the city of Amsterdam, containing all the adresses of Amsterdam.
 (Freely accessible from https://data.amsterdam.nl ).

 ### usage
 First, make sure you install the Facebook scraper from Kevin's repo (listed above).
-With `pip`, for example.

 In the repository file, you shoud insert a `cookies.json` file, containing your Facebook cookies, in JSON format.
 See Kevin's page for more info